cyb0rg71/Bug-Hunting-Cheatsheet/CSRF.md

 ## Testing the Referer Header for CSRF Attack

 1. **Remove the Referer header**: See if the application still processes the request without it.
+If the application process it, the site might be vulnerable.
 2. **Validate which part of the Referer header is used**: Identify which part is validated by the application.

    - **Example 1**: `Referer: https://attacker.com/?vulnerable-web.net`